oemof/oemof-solph/README.rst

 If you want to support us that way please fork the oemof repository to your own github account and make changes as described in the github guidelines: https://guides.github.com/activities/hello-world/

+You can become a watcher at our `github site <https://github.com/oemof/oemof>`_, but this will bring you quite a few mails and might be more interesting for developers.
+If you just want to get the latest news, like when is the next oemof meeting, you can follow our news-blog at `oemof.org <https://oemof.org/>`_.

 Documentation
 =============